 Several years after the death of their founder, Hoffer Plastics’ leadership—members of the founding family’s second and third generations—approached The History Factory to design a heritage exhibit in their lobby.
 Today, Hoffer Plastics’ custom lobby exhibit showcases the company’s values and enduring focus on its family of employees and doing what’s best for its customers.
 The exhibit ensures that members of the Hoffer family working for the company, younger relatives, and new generations of employees understand and carry on the company’s values.

-It is important for all companies to preserve and use their heritage, but the need for heritage management is even greater with family businesses.
+It is important for all family-owned companies to preserve and use their history and heritage, but the need for heritage management is even greater with family businesses.
 Our work has shown us that families can have complex legacy stories.
 You own your family history, so don’t run away from it.
-Embrace it, record it and use it to help future generations or non-family leadership continue the values that have made your company successful.
+Embrace it, record it, and use it to help future generations or non-family leaders continue the values that have made your company successful.